cb125/lambda/Content/lambda.md

     (\z z)

 both represent the same function, the identity function.
-However, we said [[in the advanced notes|week2_lambda_advanced]] that we would be regarding these expressions as synactically equivalent, so they aren't yet really examples of *distinct* lambda expressions representing a single function.
+However, we will say that we regard these expressions as synactically equivalent, so they aren't yet really examples of *distinct* lambda expressions representing a single function.
 However, all three of these are distinct lambda expressions: